Sabiya7228/linux-bash/README.md

+# linux
+Linux is an open-source, Unix-like operating system that has gained immense popularity since its inception in 1991 by Linus Torvalds.
+It is designed to be versatile and can run on various hardware platforms, including servers, desktops, and embedded devices
+Linux is a community-developed operating system that serves as the foundation for numerous distributions (distros), such as Ubuntu, Fedora, and Debian.
+It operates under the GNU General Public License (GPL), which allows users to run, study, modify, and redistribute the source code freely.

 # linux-bash
 Bash, short for Bourne Again Shell, is a command-line interface and scripting language used primarily in Unix-based operating systems, including Linux and macOS.